 If you’re satisfied, you can move on to step two.

-Whatever dreams your dreaming about your financial future or retirement, now is the time to put them into words.
+Whatever dreams you’re dreaming about your financial future or retirement, now is the time to put them into words.
 Be honest with your planner about what you’re hoping for.
 Depending on your age, you might be working towards goals other than a retirement lifestyle.
 You might want to pay off your home, invest, or go on a family holiday every year.
 You might wish to set up nest eggs for your kids.
-Whichever goals, you’re working towards, this stage is the basis for your future plan.
+Whichever goals you’re working towards, this stage is the basis for your future plan.

 Assessing Your Financial Situation